VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/sdk-getting-started.md

 12. When all features are configured click finish.
 Now you should have a project ready.
 Right click on SampleProject to launch it in browser or explore the source code.
 You can also edit in Visual Studio.
   <img src="../../../assets/images/docs/image2013-9-23_10_26_12.png" />

-**NEXT STEPS**: Please follow theВ [New Store getting started](docs/old-versions/vc113devguide/development-environment/new-store-getting-started)В tutorial to set up a new store.
+**NEXT STEPS**: Please follow the [New Store getting started](docs/old-versions/vc113devguide/development-environment/new-store-getting-started) tutorial to set up a new store.

 ## Troubleshooting